The Chinese cultural revolution – in 10 movie classics

 This might be an unusual pick, since this is not only a movie ABOUT, but also directly from the cultural revolution.
 “Breaking with Old Ideas” is set during the early stages of the cultural revolution and follows the life of a young woman, Lin Zexu, who becomes a model revolutionary after breaking with her family’s traditional values.

-In my eyes, it’s mostly a propaganda piece with actors behaving like they were on a theater stage – unnatural and overdone.
+In my eyes, it’s mostly a propaganda piece with actors behaving like they were on a theatre stage – unnatural and overdone.
 The fact that the protagonists don’t seem to have any personal features makes identification with anyone of the main characters almost impossible, however, the film does give a taste of the ideological madness which was essential to the cultural revolution.
 Two hours might be overkill for most people though.
 (It’s also one of the few occasions where these old Chinese textbooks from the Mao era come in handy).

 • Subtitles: English